dwighthubbard/raspberry_pi_temp/README.md

 2. Install the redislite and redis-collections python modules using the python pip packgae manager.

-  $ pip install redislite redis-collctions
+  $ pip install redislite redis-collections

 3. Run the script as root